 Services are from the 1662 Book of Common Prayer

-Winter Services resume at St Luke’s Newton Harcourt on 1st October
+Winter Services resume at St Luke’s Church, Newton Harcourt on Sunday 1st October.

-Harvest Festival at St Luke’s Church at 6.30pm on 8th October
+Harvest Festival at St Luke's Church on Sunday 24th September at 6.30pm - followed by Harvest Supper in the Reading Room.

 "Human hairs growing through the grass in Wistow Churchyard on 1st June".
 This is the legend which resulted from the murder in 849 of Saint Wistan, Christian Prince of Mercia, by his cousin, Brifardus, who coveted the throne and cared nothing for Christian principles.
 Little now remains of the early church built on the site of that murder, but the name Wistow, shortened from Wistanstowe (holy place of Wistan) reminds us of that Christian Prince.